How Long Does Klonopin Stay in Your System?

 This in mind, labs generally screen for 7AC and not CLON when Klonopin use is suspected.

 There are four primary types of drug tests that will be addressed in greater detail below.
-They include:

 - Urine tests